 You don’t necessarily need the best virtual tabletop software to have a good time playing Dungeons & Dragons or any other tabletop role-playing game out there.
 But it certainly helps.
 As a game master, I know how important it is to know which virtual tabletop works best for your group and for the type of game you’re playing.
 I’ve bounced around between several of them, so I can help you decide which is the best virtual tabletop software to use for your needs.

 Of course, before you dive into what virtual tabletop software is best, we need to know what game you’re playing first.
 If you’re into D&D, we have a general guide on how to play D&D online.
 We also have specific guides for groups willing to get a little more personal, like our D&D tech tips: How to set up webcams page.
 But if you’re new to D&D, check out our guide of how to make a D&D character.
+If you have time, check out our Life is Strange: True Colors review — A story I won’t forget, which has a character that is canonically a Critter (fan of Critical Role).

 After you’ve picked which TTRPG to play with friends, you can determine which is the best virtual tabletop software for you.